privacybydesign/pbdf-website/pages/en/irma-explanation.md

 The Privacy by Design foundation has freely available open source [software](https://credentials.github.io/) also for this verifier role.
-It allows a webshop, or other organisation, to verify attributes from its customers, see the [more detailed explanations](/irma-verifier) elsewhere.
-Small webshops may wish to outsource such attribute verifications to third parties, just like they often outsource payment processing.
+It allows a webshop, or other organization, to verify attributes from its customers, see the [more detailed explanations](/irma-verifier) elsewhere.
+Small web-shops may wish to outsource such attribute verifications to third parties, just like they often outsource payment processing.
 This is possible, but is not ideal for privacy, since these external verifiers see many